amendelson/usc-course-spring-2019/week11/README.md

 We're using the the gapminder dataset again this week.

-First, fire up your Jupyter notebook.
+First, fire up R Studio.
 Then, we'll load everything we need and remind ourselves what this data looks like.

 ```
 library(tidyverse)